Jeseenacodes/AI-Powered-SQL-Interview-Question-Generator/README.md

 This project showed how automation can combine user input, AI generation, structured data storage, and email delivery into one complete workflow.
 It also demonstrates how data analysts can use no-code automation tools to build practical internal tools without needing a full software development stack.

 ---
+## Note on AI Integration

+The workflow was originally designed to generate dynamic SQL interview questions using Google AI Studio (Gemini) inside Zapier.
+During final testing, the Gemini API free-tier quota became exhausted, which temporarily prevented additional live AI responses from being generated through the API integration.
+To preserve the complete end-to-end automation workflow for demonstration and testing purposes, a static SQL response was temporarily used in place of the live AI-generated output.

+Despite the API limitation, the automation logic and workflow architecture were fully implemented and successfully tested, including:

+- Google Form submission
+- Google Sheets trigger
+- Automated workflow execution in Zapier
+- Spreadsheet row updates
+- Automated email delivery

+The workflow remains fully structured for future reconnection to a live AI model once API quota access is restored.

+---

 ## Final Outcome